lart-bangor/research-assistant/docs/source/users/research-task-atol.rst

       :width: 600
       :alt: Screenshot of completed AToL section

-      Figure 44 - Completed AToL section with an activated "next" button
+      Completed AToL section with an activated "next" button

 Loading and customizing a generic version of the AToL
 -----------------------------------------------------